 trade.py uses requests module for CSV downloads but older method for .prices files.

-Script to leech and rename system/station csv files:
+Script to leech data from MMS and rename system/station csv files:

 - Added "--stock" option to set minimum stock level required.
 CAVEAT: It will ignore any stations that have "?" as their listed quantity.